Add apps for Windows PCs that run the Intune software client

 On the Summary page, review the information that you specified.
 When you are ready, choose Upload.

 The app is displayed on the Apps node of the Apps workspace.

 After you've created an app, the next step is to deploy it.
-To find out more, see Deploy apps in Microsoft Intune.
+To find out more, see Assign apps to groups with Microsoft Intune.